gcallah/BookReviews/pilkington.md

 one nation's trade deficit with another, but Pilkington does not provide such reasons.

-In a chapter entitled "Madness: Commercial and Civilizational," Pilkington Notes the very odd confluence of two contradictory ideas in liberalism: The first is that people should be able to do whatever they want so long as they are not directly attacking the person or property of another.
+In a chapter entitled "Madness: Commercial and Civilizational," Pilkington notes the very odd confluence of two contradictory ideas in liberalism: The first is that people should be able to do whatever they want so long as they are not directly attacking the person or property of another.
 So we should not involuntarily institutionalize people who quite obviously are not able to manage their own lives, nor should we ban the use of drugs that cause people to behave in an antisocial fashion.
 And yet, at the same time, liberal courts